Amazing and Surprising Feta Cheese Substitutes You Can Add to Your Dishes

 What cheese can replace feta and cut back on sodium and fat content?
 Well, if you’re looking for that crumbly feta texture but dislike its taste and you’re watching your salt intake, cottage cheese is the way to go!

 It has a rich flavor and while it’s healthier it still contains the same amount of protein.
 Works great in lasagna, meat, burgers, salads, pasta, and pizza and even in desserts.
-Fancy a cottage cheesecake?
+Are you also craving a slice of creamy cottage cheesecake?

 2. Goat’s Cheese

-Goat’s cheese can easily replace feta since the taste is quite the same.
+Goat cheese can easily replace feta since the taste is quite the same.
 Feta cheese actually contains about 30% goat’s milk.
-While feta is fattier and unctuous, the tartness of goat’s cheese makes it a good alternative to the feta.
+While feta is fattier and unctuous, the tartness of goat’s cheese makes it a good alternative to feta.

-They do differ when it comes to texture: feta is crumbly while goat’s cheese is rather creamy and can be easily spread.
-However, if you choose an aged goat’s cheese, you’ll get the crumbly texture as well.
+They do differ when it comes to texture: feta is crumbly while goat cheese is rather creamy and can be easily spread.
+However, if you choose aged goat cheese, you’ll get the crumbly texture as well.

 4. Queso Fresco

-This Mexican cheese, queso fresco, resemblances feta when it comes to its crumbly texture, although it has a creamier side to it.
+This Mexican cheese, queso fresco, resembles feta when it comes to its crumbly texture, although it has a creamier side to it.
 When it comes to taste, it rather has a mild aroma.
-Being made from fresh, unpasteurized milk it doesn’t provide the same tangy, intense, fermented, and matured taste as feta however.
+Since it’s made from fresh, unpasteurized milk, it lacks the same tangy, intense, fermented, and matured taste you find in feta cheese.

-Quesco fresco has a lower fat content than feta cheese.
+Queso Fresco has a lower fat content than feta cheese.
 It makes a great topping for dishes such as pizza, pasta, and gratins, but keep in mind that it turns soft and creamy rather than crusty.
-And don’t not forget, it’s a great addition to burritos, enchiladas, and quesadillas.
+And don’t forget, it’s a great addition to burritos, enchiladas, and quesadillas.